Social Security Disability Housing Assistance

 So, if a family lives somewhere that costs more than 30% of its income plus the maximum payment standard, they must pay the difference.
 The HCV program doesn’t maintain a list of qualifying properties.

 Many HCVs exist to meet varying needs and family sizes and compositions.
-You will find more detail on the main types in the sections below.

 The government provides tenant-based housing vouchers to low-income families who have little access to safe, affordable housing.
 To qualify, a family must have a household income of less than 50% of the Area Median Income.
 In some cases, families with an income of less than 80% of the Area Median Income may also qualify.